joemfb/analytics-query-browser/mlpm_modules/ml-index-discovery/README.md

 idx:all() as map:map
 ```

- returns a map of map-serialized `cts:reference` objects, grouped by document-root QNames
+ returns a map of map-serialized `cts:reference` objects(one for each configured range index),
+ grouped by document-root QNames

 ###### returns `map:map`